JanneMattila/www/docs/_posts/2024/05/2024-05-27-automations-with-azure-pipelines-or-github-actions.markdown

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/05/27/automations-with-azure-pipelines-or-github-actions/ado8.png" %}

-After a day we can see that the pipeline has ran two times as expected:
+After a day we can see that the pipeline has run two times as expected:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/05/27/automations-with-azure-pipelines-or-github-actions/ado-schedule.png" %}